tommyshea1/hello-world/README.md

 # hello-world
 [This is my introduction repository to GitHub, Hello!]

-I am just starting to learn code such as python!
+-I am just starting to learn code such as python!